cu-library/ares-summon-item-search/README.md

 Using Summon search results to prepopulate forms in Ares.

+The Journal Article (Electronic) and e-Book forms have been enhanced.
+Other forms are still being worked on.

 ## Installation

 If Ares' webroot is at `C:\inetpub\wwwroot\ares`, then you can use `movefiles.cmd` to move js, css, and images files to the correct locations.